 Here are some of our guides to help you leverage social media for your blog’s growth:

 - How to pin your tweet for maximum clicks and sales

 - How to brand yourself on social media

 P.S.
-Never consider social media platforms to be your primary source for traffic.
-You don’t own them and algo changes almost kill organic reach.
+Never consider social media platforms to be your primary source of traffic.
+You don’t own them and all changes almost kill organic reach.
 Treat social media traffic as an additional source of traffic along with email marketing and SEO.